architnarang/crypto_sentiment_coding_challenge/README.md

 **Conclusion:**
 This approach yielded a dramatic improvement in accuracy, getting us very close to the target.
 While not quite 90%, this is a strong result and represents a robust, high-performing model that balances accuracy with computational efficiency.

+We used distilbert-base-uncased, which is small and fast.
+Switching to a larger model like bert-base-uncased or a crypto-specific pre-trained model like FinBERT would almost certainly push the accuracy over 90%, at the cost of a slightly slower API.

 ![Model Performance](image-1.png)

 ---